Straubinger/folketingsvalg/README.md

 ### Description

 Results of Danish General Elections 1953-2015 including number of votes and number of seats in parliament.
-Only parties elected in at least one election between 1953-2015 are included.
 Election results from Greenland and the Faroe Islands are not included.

 ### Parties